FluidNumerics/cloud-hpc_terraform/README.md

-# Fluid-Slurm-GCP Terraform Examples
+# Fluid-Slurm-GCP Terraform
 Copyright 2020 Fluid Numerics LLC

-A repository with examples for using Fluid-Slurm-GCP images to deploy highly customizable and scalable HPC Clusters on Google Cloud Platform.
+A repository with examples for using Terraform and Fluid-Slurm-GCP images to deploy highly customizable and scalable HPC Clusters on Google Cloud Platform.